 Step 4: Export Subtitles

-- Import into any video editor (Premiere, Final Cut, DaVinci Resolve, iMovie)
+- Import into any editor (Premiere, Final Cut, DaVinci Resolve, iMovie)

 - Or upload directly to YouTube, Vimeo, Wistia